citp/privacy-policy-historical/a/au/aud/audioboo.fm.md

-> *The following text is extracted and transformed from the audioboo.fm privacy policy that was archived on 2009-11-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091110233224id_/http%3A//audioboo.fm/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the audioboo.fm privacy policy that was archived on 2010-05-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100512180826id_/http%3A//audioboo.fm/privacy) for the most accurate reproduction.*

-# AudioBoo
+# Audioboo: Privacy Policy

 ## Summary: